A8 motorway (Switzerland): Transportation

 The A8 is the only east–west connection in the region that is open year-round, and hence it has heavy traffic.
 Except in the Interlaken area and Sarnen, where it is four lanes, it is mostly an Autostrasse road (wider, with hard shoulders and designed for 100 km/h speeds); however the Brünig Pass section is just a normal pass road (80km/h speed limit although the practical limit is considerably less in sections).
-Development projects are underway in Lungern (Bypass Tunnel, opening 2012) and between the Sachseln bypass tunnel and the Zollhouse tunnel (opening mid-2010).
-In planning is another tunnel, which will link the Giswil tunnel up to Kaiserstuhl.
+In Obwalden, a major project to improve the A8 has been underway since 1990 when the construction of the 5.2 km long Sachseln Tunnel began.
+Currently the last two stages of the project are under construction and both are planned to be completed in 2029.
 A Bruenigpass tunnel has been under consideration for decades but is not currently part of the official long term planning due in part to concerns about increasing the quantity of heavy goods traffic from Bern along the route.